openzipkin-attic/docker-zipkin/README.md

 ```

 ## Runtime user
-The openzipkin/zipkin image runs under a nologin user named 'zipkin' with a home
+The `openzipkin/zipkin` and `openzipkin/zipkin-slim` images run under a nologin
-directory of '/zipkin'.
-As this is a distroless image, you won't find many
+user named 'zipkin' with a home directory of '/zipkin'.
+As this is a distroless
-utilities installed, but you can browse contents with a shell like below:
+image, you won't find many utilities installed, but you can browse contents
+with a shell like below:

 ```bash
 $ docker run -it --rm --entrypoint /busybox/sh openzipkin/zipkin